 K. Modeling of Derivative Programs

 When determining the deterministic reserve and the stochastic reserve, the company shall include in the projections the appropriate costs and benefits of derivative instruments that are currently held by the company in support of the policies subject to these requirements.
-The company shall also include the appropriate costs and benefits of anticipated future derivative instrument transactions associated with the execution of a clearly defined hedging strategy, as well as the appropriate costs and benefits of anticipated future derivative instrument transactions associated with non-hedging derivative programs (e.g., replication, income generation) undertaken as part of the investment strategy supporting the policies, provided they are normally modeled as part of the company’s risk assessment and evaluation processes.
+The company shall also include the appropriate costs and benefits of anticipated future derivative instrument transactions associated with the execution of a CDHS or a SHS that is required to be modeled pursuant to Section 7.K.4, as well as the appropriate costs and benefits of anticipated future derivative instrument transactions associated with non-hedging derivative programs (e.g., replication, income generation) undertaken as part of the investment strategy supporting the policies, provided they are normally modeled as part of the company’s risk assessment and evaluation processes.

-Guidance Note: The requirements stated here for handling hedging strategies are essentially consistent with those included in the CTE methodology of VM-21 and the five principles spelled out there.
-The prohibition in these modeled reserve requirements against projecting future hedging transactions other than those associated with a clearly defined hedging strategy is intended to address initial concerns expressed by various parties that reserves could be unduly reduced by reflection of programs whose future execution and performance may have greater uncertainty.
-The prohibition appears, however, to be in conflict with Principle 2 listed in VM-21.
-Companies may actually execute and reflect in their risk assessment and evaluation processes hedging strategies similar in many ways to clearly defined hedging strategies but lack sufficient clarity in one or more of the qualification criteria.
-By excluding the associated derivative instruments, the investment strategy that is modeled may also not reflect the investment strategy the company actually uses.
-Further, because the future hedging transactions may be a net cost to the company in some scenarios and a net benefit in other scenarios, the exclusion of such transactions can result in a modeled reserve that is either lower or higher than it would have been if the transactions were not excluded.
-The direction of such impact on the reserves could also change from period to period as the actual and projected paths of economic conditions change.
-A more graded approach to recognition of non-qualifying hedging strategies may be more theoretically consistent with Principle 2.
-It is recommended that as greater experience is gained by actuaries and state insurance regulators with the principle-based approach and as industry hedging programs mature, the various requirements of this section be reviewed.

 For each derivative program that is modeled, the company shall reflect the company’s established investment policy and procedures for that program; project expected program performance along each scenario; and recognize all benefits, residual risks and associated frictional costs.
 The residual risks include, but are not limited to: basis, gap, price, parameter estimation and variation in assumptions (mortality, persistency, withdrawal, etc.).
 Frictional costs include, but are not limited to: transaction, margin (opportunity costs associated with margin requirements) and administration.
-For clearly defined hedging strategies, the company may not assume that residual risks and frictional costs have a value of zero, unless the company demonstrates in the PBR Actuarial Report that “zero” is an appropriate expectation.
+For CDHS or SHS required to be modeled pursuant to Section 7.K.4, the company may not assume that residual risks and frictional costs have a value of zero, unless the company demonstrates in the PBR Actuarial Report that “zero” is an appropriate expectation.

 In circumstances where one or more material risk factors related to a derivative program are not fully captured within the cash-flow model used to calculate CTE 70, the company shall reflect such risk factors by increasing the stochastic reserve as described in Section 5.E.

+If a SHS supporting the policies is not a CDHS but modeling it would result in an increase to the company’s minimum reserve, then the company shall model the SHS as if it were a CDHS when calculating reserves under VM-20.

 VM-20 Section 7.L (Remove entire Section 7.L)